Haile Gebrselassie was born 18 April, 1973 in Asella, Arsi Province, Ethiopia.

-He has won major titles from all distances from 1500 metres to the marathon.
-During his career he broke 27 world records and is widely considered one of the greatest distance runners of all time.
+He has won major titles at all distances from 1500 metres to the marathon.
+During his career, he broke 27 world records and is widely considered one of the greatest distance runners of all time.

-Although he is still a keen runner, he has announced plans to enter into politics to help his country, Ehtiopia move forward.
+Although he is still a keen runner, he has announced plans to enter into politics to help his country, Ethiopia move forward.

-His big breakthrough on the international scene came in 1992 when he won the Junior world title at 5,000 and 10,000 m.
+His big breakthrough on the international scene came in 1992 when he won the Junior world title at 5,000m and 10,000m.
 The next season, in his first year in the senior ranks, Haile won his first world champion title, taking the 10,000m title in Stuttgart.
-Haile went on to win four consecutive world titles at this distance - 93, 95, 97 and his final world 10,000 m title in 1999 at Seville.
+Haile went on to win four consecutive world titles at this distance – 93, 95, 97 and his final world 10,000 m title in 1999 at Seville.

 In 2000, Haile became only the third man (after Emil Zátopek and Lasse Virén)) to successfully defend his 10,000 metre title, narrowly beating the great Paul Tergat by a fraction after a blistering last 200 metres.
 He later said this along with his 5,000 record was one of his career highlights.

 In 2001, Haile started to step up the distance and won the IAAF half marathon.
-He completed his first marathon in 2002 at London, where he finished 3rd.
+He completed his first marathon in 2002 at London, where he finished third.